krmroland/stackoverflow-lite-ui/README.md

  A Special thanks goes to
 1. [Andela](https://andela.com/) for having given me an opportunity to participate in the boot camp, without them , this application wouldn't be a success.

-2. [UI Faces](https://uifaces.co/) for providing free avatar sources that I used in the UI templates
+2. [UI Faces](https://uifaces.co/) for providing free avatar sources that I used in the UI templates .
+3. [Laravel](https://laravel.com)  for the inspirational app structure .